+Essentially the biggest difference between 5G and 4G wireless networks is how the network nodes function.
 The term 5G can include different types of connection technology, like fixed wireless or cellular networks, but it all uses the same protocol to improve performance.
-Essentially the biggest difference between 5G wireless networks and the currently popular 4G wireless networks is how the network nodes function.

 With 4G, the cell towers (network nodes) are designed to reach as broad of an area as possible.
 Not only does this expand service area, but it also reduces the number of towers necessary to deliver service to a given area.

 How will internet providers use 5G?

 While 5G nodes that create the fastest speeds cover a much smaller area than cell towers, they can transmit at higher speeds and don’t necessarily require as much infrastructure.
 This means companies must install more of them to make up for the reduced area they cover.

 With 5G networks, your ISP won’t have to dig trenches and run cables or fiber-optic lines.
 A 5G node can beam a signal directly to your home.
 5G technology may also allow mobile phone providers to compete with home internet providers, which is something we’re already seeing with Verizon 5G Home.

 How fast is 5G really?

 But how does this compare to the speeds we’re used to?

-We compared the estimated average 5G speed with average speeds for 4G and 4G LTE—and with advertised speed ranges for DSL, cable, and fiber internet.
+We compared the estimated average available 5G speed with average speeds for 4G, DSL, cable, and fiber internet.
 Here’s how 5G speeds stack up.

 - 5G vs. 4G: 1,000 Mbps vs. 100 Mbps